 Sensors used for experiments are discussed regarding the advantages and disadvantages and research gaps are discussed.
 Perceptions and conceptions are made to provide future research directions for drowsiness detection techniques based on physiological signals.

-Table 2 provides the the acronyms used in this study.
+Table 2 provides the acronyms used in this study.

 Organization of Paper

 The rest of this study is divided into nine sections.
 Section 2 presents the research methodology used in this study, followed by the discussion of respiration-based drowsiness detection methods in Section 3.
 Sections 4 and 5 presents the approaches based on the ECG and EEG sensors.
-Various machine learning and deep learning models are discussed along with the commonly used features dir drowsiness detection.
+Various machine learning and deep learning models are discussed along with the commonly used features drowsiness detection.
 Analysis of techniques related to GSR is given in Section 6.
 Thermal camera-related approaches are presented in Section 7 while the multimodal approaches are discussed in Section 8.
 Section 9 provides the discussions and future directions.
 In the end, the study is concluded in Section 10.

 Research Methodology